mliew21396/remote-work/week-1/twitter-intro.md

 - Follow, listen, and learn from industry leaders about relevant trends
 - Frame discussions, links, and images in a meaningful and engaging way
 - Ask questions and start conversations with people in the community
-- Use twitter to contact companies with user experience and bug issues
+- Use Twitter to contact companies with user experience and bug issues

 ## Summary